Kar1stan/ReactVideoPlayer/README.md

 # ReactVideoPlayer
 ***
-Video player on React,consists of 4 videouses(deer,snail,cat and spider).
+Video player on React,consists of 4 videos(deer,snail,cat and spider).

 ## 💻 Pre-requisites